DilrajS/DilrajS/README.md

 ## Looking Forward

-As I continue to navigate my journey in machine learning, I am particularly drawn towards advancing my expertise in natural language processing and computer vision.
-My goal is to build a fulfilling career in ML, where I can contribute to innovative solutions and push the boundaries of what's possible with AI.
-I'm also keen on contributing to open-source projects and engaging with the tech community to share knowledge and learn from others.
+In my machine learning journey, I am eager to deepen my understanding and explore the fields of natural language processing and the promising realm of computer vision.
+My ambition is to carve out a rewarding career in ML, driving forward with innovative solutions that stretch the boundaries of AI's capabilities.
+Engaging with the open-source community and sharing insights with fellow tech enthusiasts remain key facets of my professional development path.